 The Kettering Kickoff is a popular annual contest that matches the robots from last season’s FIRST Robotics with this year’s high school teams.
 Kettering University has been the proud host of this competition since 1999.
+This year’s Kettering Kickoff will once again host 42 teams on the Kettering University campus.

 The FIRST Robotics Competition (FRC) is a unique varsity sport of the mind designed to help high-school-aged young people discover how interesting and rewarding the life of engineers and researchers can be.